Verify remote

 If you are using multiple Macs, as I do, and all Macs synchronize data to the same remote storage, there may be challenges maintaining synchronization

 and preventing data loss, particularly if the remote storage is not a Git server, such as GitHub and Gitea.
-If the remote destinations are stored on a Git server, regular git push
+If the remote destinations are stored on a Git server, regular git push and git pull commands will suffice.

 Git is a superior tool for version control.
 However, in certain situations, creating a Git repository may not be feasible, and this function may prove useful.
 As a reminder, the Verify function is designed for multiple Macs synchronizing data to a single remote server as a backup.
 It also assists in deciding whether to push or pull changes to keep the local repository updated.